davebraze/OtoP-2/readme.md

    * itemacu\_te.txt: item-based accuracy based on the testing data (so far same as the training data) at each sampling point;

+   * trainfreq.txt: the accumulated number of times each training example is chosen for training at each sampling point;

+   * outphonTr.txt: phonemes activated for each training example at each sampling point;

+   * outphonTe.txt: phonemes activated for each testing example at each sampling point;

+   * outphonTrVec.txt: vector values of activation for each training example at each sampling point.
+This file is created when RECVEC is 1;

+   * outphonTeVec.txt: vector values of activation for each testing example at each sampling point.
+This file is created when RECVEC is 1;

    While the model runs, it will also print to the screen overall error and average training/testing accuracies at each sampling